john-harrold/onbrand/README.md

-These human-readable names combined with the mapping information - in a template-specific yaml file - provides a systematic method to script support for different templates.
-Which means, the same workflow will support multiple templates.
+These human-readable names combined with the mapping information - in a template-specific yaml file - provides a systematic method to script support for different Word of PowerPoint templates.
+Which means, the same workflow will support multiple outputs.
 Which makes your life easier and, thus, makes the world a little better place.

 ## Installation

-You can install the released version of onbrand from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of `onbrand` from [CRAN](https://CRAN.R-project.org) with:

 ``` r